Comparisons12 min read

 Pipedrive connects with 400+ tools natively — Slack, Zoom, Google Workspace, Zapier, Calendly, QuickBooks, and most major marketing platforms.
 For the vast majority of small businesses, that's more than enough.

 Zoho CRM's 800+ integrations include everything Pipedrive offers, plus deeper native connections within the Zoho suite.
 If you're running Zoho Books for accounting and Zoho Desk for support, the CRM data flows between them naturally.
-That's a real competitive advantage if you're building on Zoho's platform.
+That's a real advantage if you're building on Zoho's platform.

 Pricing & Value